MarcusLassila/MIA-audit-GNN/README.md

 * --num-shadow-models: For LiRA.
 * --datadir: Path to save dataset.
 * --savedir: Path to store results.
-* --plot-roc: Plot ROC curve in log scale and store in savedir.
 * --name: Name to add to result files.
 * --experiments: Number of samples (retraining target, shadow and attack models) to compute result statistics over.